Technorely/tendermint/docs/guides/java.md

 The complete specification can be found [here](https://tendermint.com/docs/spec/abci/).

-## 1.4 Starting an application and a Tendermint Core instances
+## 1.4 Starting an application and a Tenderely Core instances

 Put the following code into the `$KVSTORE_HOME/src/main/java/io/example/App.java` file: